 How to create a DIY brand mood board in Canva!

-A mood board helps you 1) visualize your brand before you set everything in “stone” and create the logo, website, and other visuals (a strong foundation is KEY!)… and 2) it serves as a tool you can provide with other designers down the road while they help you design more material for your business.
+A mood board helps you 1) visualize your brand before you set everything in “stone” and create the logo, website, and other visuals (a strong foundation is KEY!)… and 2) it serves as a tool you can provide designers down the road as they help you design more material for your business.

 Future designers can take a look at your mood board (and your brand board which you will create later) and they can get an idea of what your visual brand is all about in just a few seconds.
 It’s an amazing resource to have in your back pocket!